(Photo via @mauimakaphotography)

 Anyway ... moving on.
 You need to bring up the subject of your bachelorette event early on before anything has been planned and booked.
 Here's a few things to think about and discuss.

-- Finances.
-Some girls will be on good salaries.
+- Some girls will be on good salaries.
 Others not so much.
 (Again think back to the film bridesmaids where one of the girls has to fly off on a weekend she really cannot afford.)
-So may a luxury spa weekend or a flight off to St Barts won't work for some girls.
+A luxury spa weekend or a trip to St Barts might not work for some girls.
 Remember that what you really want is to have all your besties around you.
 So chat with your maid of honor about making your events affordable.
-Maybe adapt a sort of 'pick and mix' approach so that girls can join in all, some or one of the events.
-You could host a fun dinner at your place on a Friday and have beauticians into visit.
-Then maybe some of you could go off for the rest of the weekend to a spa break or trip further afield.
-If you're going to have a spa break, organize something that doesn't necessarily require an overnight stay so that the price is kept down.

 - Look at some bachelorette packages to get ideas of prices for different options.
-Maybe before you decide on anything run a poll with your girls, asking what they'd like to do and what they feel they could spend.
+Before you decide on anything, run a poll with your girls, asking what they'd like to do and what they feel they could spend.
 Ring each girl up and chat it through.

-- Taking time off work or away from children could also be an issue for some of your girls, particularly if they're freelance, work on the weekends or have young children and childcare issues.
+- Taking time off work could be an issue for some of your girls, particularly if they're freelance or work on the weekends.

 - Talk to your maid of honor about how you see your bachelorette party going.
-If you're a creative, designer-ish type then you could all attend a group cookery class and learn to make something a little unusual like sushi.
+If you're a creative type then you could all attend a group cooking class and learn to make something a little unusual like sushi.